 Once a divorce is finalized, mandates of the Decree of Divorce must be adhered to by all involved parties, but it doesn’t mean that circumstances won’t arise which might demand a change to the court order.

-Common orders from Galveston County Family Court judges often include or are related to, but aren’t limited to, child visitation, financial obligations, property possession, and a number of other directives which vary in particularity to any given case.
+Common rulings from Galveston County family court judges often include or may be related to child visitation agreements, financial obligations like child support payments, property possession, and a number of other factors which vary in particularity to any given case.

 Modification of Divorce Decrees